cite-architecture/citedownmgr/README.md

 ## Currently planned functionality

-- generate a web site from markdown source, maintaining subdirectory organization of content, and optionally configurable at any level of the directory hierarchy
+For fist release candidate (May, 2014):

 - using cd2md to generate pure markdown with URNs resolved to URLs, flatten citedown source in subdirectories into markdown in a single directory, including
-    - a `manifest.json` file for use with beautiful docs
     - a `Books.txt` file for use with leanpub
     - quoted images retrieved and stored locally, and linked with markdown ! notation for embedded images

+For next release:

+- add a `manifest.json` file for use with beautiful docs

+Subsequent release:

+- generate a web site from markdown source, maintaining subdirectory organization of content, and optionally configurable at any level of the directory hierarchy (replicating configuration and functionality of now deprecated mdweb library)

 ## More ##